-• An invocation of a property with a setter method.
-The property may be an indexer.

-Type checking incorporates expr2 as the last argument in the method application resolution for the setter method.
-The overall elaborated expression is a method call to this setter property and includes the last argument.

-• A mutable value path of type ty.
+- An invocation of a property with a setter method.
+The property may be an indexer. - Type checking incorporates $expr_2$ as the last argument in the method application resolution for the setter method.
+The overall elaborated expression is a method call to this setter property and includes the last argument. - A mutable value path of type ty.
+Type checking of expr2 uses the expected result type ty and generates an elaborated expression expr2.
+The overall elaborated expression is an assignment to a value reference &path <-stopj expr2. - A reference to a value path of type byref<ty>.

 Type checking of $expr_2$ uses the expected result type ty and generates an elaborated expression $expr_2$ .
-The overall elaborated expression is an assignment to a value reference $&path < r{stobi} expr_2$ .
+The overall elaborated expression is an assignment to a value reference $path < -stobi expr_2$ .